-At the time of these letters William’s aunt Charlotte was 29 years of age, living with her brother, the second viscount Courtenay and his family; William Beckford, nine years her junior, was on his way home from travels through the western mainland of Europe.
+At the time of these three letters William’s aunt Charlotte was 29 years of age, living with her brother, the second viscount Courtenay and his family.
+William Beckford, nine years her junior, was on his way home from travels through the western mainland of Europe.
 He had left England in June 1780 and returned in April 1781.

-We do not know when their correspondence began, or if they were already acquainted when Beckford made his first visit to Powderham in 1779; for more about their relationship, see Charlotte and the calash bonnet.
-The tone and wording of the letters indicate that there must have been an extensive correspondence but only these two items survive, both in the Beckford Papers at the Bodleian Library in Oxford (England).
+The tone and wording of the letters indicate that there must have been an extensive correspondence but only these three items survive.
 Their survival raises some interesting questions: when and why did Charlotte develop ‘the constant habit of burning all her letters’? and why did Beckford take care to preserve these particular pieces when the rest of this correspondence was lost or destroyed?
+If Charlotte received anything like the draft from 22 January 1781, the letter must have given her serious concerns about the state of Beckford’s mental health and the safety of her nephew in a relationship with him.

 Farinelli (1705-1782) was an Italian castrato singer who lived and performed in London from 1734 to 1737.
 He retired to Bologna where he died.
 Ptti.
 Gasparo Pacchierotti (1740-1821) was also an Italian castrato singer who visited London later in the 18th. century.
 Beckford engaged him to perform at his coming-of-age celebrations.
 He died in Padua.
 Ly.
 Hamilton (1738-1782) was Catherine, the first wife of sir William Hamilton; he married Emma Hart as his second wife in 1791.
 Beckford had been staying with the Hamiltons in Naples and Caserta; this is the territory of Susan Sontag’s novel The volcano lover.